-Just prior to the entrance to Adcock’s Yard, on its south side, was property long owned by butcher Thomas Riley, son of Thomas senior and Sarah (nee Critchley).
+Just after the entrance to Adcock’s Yard, on its north side, was property long owned by butcher Thomas Riley, son of Thomas senior and Sarah (nee Critchley).

 Thomas had married Hannah Walker in 1808 and their eldest surviving son was Edwin whom we met at the Horse and Groom Inn in Nottingham Road.